 Research Visits, Directions, and Hours of Operation

 An appointment is required to access the church records and the other archival collections at Boston University School of Theology Library.
-Please call or email (617-353-1323 or email@example.com) before you plan your visit to the library.
-Hours of operation for the School of Theology Library and Archives and Research Collection can be found here and directions to the library can be found here.
+Please call or email (617-353-1323 or firstname.lastname@example.org) before you plan your visit to the library.
+Hours of operation for the School of Theology Library and Archives and Research Collection can be found in the Library Hours widget on the side of our webpage and directions to the library can be found here.
 It is recommended to take public transportation to visit the library, if at all possible; the School of Theology Library building (745 Commonwealth Ave., Boston, Massachusetts 02215) is conveniently located directly across from the BU Central stop of the MBTA’s Green Line (B Train).
 Note there are several other MBTA buses and trolleys that service the area.

 Records Management in Local Churches